 2. Track your ovulation

 There are around 6 days each month when you can get pregnant: the day of ovulation and the 5 days before (fertile window).
-Ovulation tests, like the myLotus personalised fertility tracker, helps you identify when ovulation is about to happen.
-It measures the exact amount of LH (luteinising hormone) in your urine and shows you a numerical amount so you can pinpoint the best time to have sex to conceive.
+Ovulation tests help you identify when ovulation is about to happen.
+They measures the amount of LH (luteinising hormone) in your urine so you can pinpoint the best time to have sex to conceive.
 This hormone increases between 12 – 48 hours before ovulation, sending a message to the ovaries that ovulation can occur.
-Seeing the exact number rather than a smiley face or lines will help you to know when your LH is surging.

 3. Have sex during your fertile window